jasonumiker/container-day-ecs/README.md

 1. Run `cat Dockerfile` - this start from the upstream nginx image and then copies the contents of this path into /usr/share/nginx/html in our container - replacing the default page it ships with
 1. Run `docker build -t nyancat:latest .` to build an image called nyancat:latest from that Dockerfile
 1. Run `docker history nyancat:latest` to see all of the commands and layers that make up the image - see our new layer?
-1. Run `docker run --rm -d -p 8080:80 --name nyancat nyancat:latest` (--rm means to delete the container once it is stopped rather than leave it around to be restarted)
+1. Run `docker run -d -p 8080:80 --name nyancat nyancat:latest`
 1. Go to `http://localhost:8080`
     1. See our new content that is built into the image for nginx to serve?
+1. Run `docker exec -it nyancat /bin/bash` then `ps aux` then `exit` to connect with an interactive shell into the container
 1. Run `docker stop nyancat` to stop and clean up that container (we said --rm so Docker will automatically clean it up when it stops)

 ### Compiling your app within the docker build